tedchain/tedchain-technology/README.md

 Creating the access rights
 --------------------------

-Once the company has validated the identity of the user, it can create an account on Openchain for that user, and associate her username with her public key.
+Once the company has validated the identity of the user, it can create an account on Tedchain for that user, and associate her username with her public key.

 :ref:`Aliases <aliases>` are based on a special path (``/aka/<alias>/``).
 Assuming that the username of the user is ``alice``, we need to: